purpleraccoon/reDraw-HelpTextGenerator/Testing/CanvasHelp.md

 While editing text with an external keyboard the following keyboard shortcuts may be used:

-* Cmd-/ (end editing of the text)
+* @Cmd-/@ (end editing of the text)
-* Cmd-Opt-/ (end editing of the text, set a stop point, and begin editing a new text object immediately below it)
+* @Cmd-Opt-/@ (end editing of the text, set a stop point, and begin editing a new text object immediately below it)
-* Cmd-Opt-Shift-/ (end editing of the text, do NOT set a stop point, and begin editing a new text object immediately below it)
+* @Cmd-Opt-Shift-/@ (end editing of the text, do NOT set a stop point, and begin editing a new text object immediately below it)
-* If you are not currently editing text, pressing Cmd-/ creates a new text object below the bottom object on the screen.
+* If you are not currently editing text, pressing @Cmd-/@ creates a new text object below the bottom object on the screen.

-See the [Settings](#settings) for how to change the font size for the Text.
+See the [Settings](#Settings) for how to change the font size for the Text.

 ---